Tim Scott: 2012

-Tenure
+Tenure as congressman

-Scott declined to join the Congressional Black Caucus.
+Scott declined to join the Congressional Black Caucus (CBC).
+He recognized the efforts of the CBC but said "My campaign was never about race."

-In March 2011, Scott co-sponsored a welfare reform bill that would deny food stamps to families whose incomes declined to the point of eligibility because a family member was participating in a labor strike.
-He introduced legislation in July 2011 to strip the National Labor Relations Board (NLRB) of its power to prohibit employers from relocating to punish workers who join unions or strike.
-The rationale for the legislation is that government agencies should not be able to tell private employers where they can run a business.
-Scott described the legislation as a commonsense proposal that would fix a flaw in federal labor policy and benefit the national and local economies.
+In March 2011, Scott co-sponsored a welfare reform bill that the liberal blog ThinkProgress said would terminate food stamps to families when a family member participates in a labor strike; the Republican Study Committee denied that charge.
+He introduced legislation in July 2011 so that the National Labor Relations Board could not order "any employer to relocate, shut down, or transfer employment under any circumstance".
 The NLRB had recently opposed the relocation of a Boeing production facility from Washington state to South Carolina.

-Scott successfully advocated for federal funds for a Charleston harbor dredging project estimated at $300 million, stating that the project was neither an earmark nor an example of wasteful government spending.
+Scott successfully advocated for federal funds for a Charleston harbor dredging project estimated at $300 million, saying the project was neither an earmark nor an example of wasteful government spending.
 He said the project was merit-based and in the national interest because larger cargo ships could use the port and jobs would be created.

-During the summer 2011 debate over raising the U.S. debt ceiling, Scott supported the inclusion of a balanced-budget Constitutional amendment in the debt ceiling bill, and opposed legislation that did not include the amendment.
-Before voting against the final bill to raise the debt ceiling, Scott and other first-term conservatives prayed for guidance in a congressional chapel.
-Afterward, he said he had received divine inspiration for his vote, and joined the rest of the South Carolina congressional delegation in voting No.
+During the summer 2011 debate over raising the U.S. debt ceiling, Scott supported the inclusion of a balanced budget amendment in the debt ceiling bill, but after a day full of meetings and prayer he went from leaning No on the bill to voting No.